DavidMiles1925/stepper_motor_demo/README.md

 | `False` | Counter-Clockwise |

 ### `step_delay`

-To change the speed of the motor, your must edit this value in the code of `motor.py`.

 The formula for determining this value is as follows:
 DELAY = (60/RPM) / 4096